atvs1478/sq/README.md

 Encoder is normally hard-coded to respectively knob left, right and push on LMS and to volume down/up/play toggle on BT and AirPlay.
 Using the option 'volume' makes it hard-coded to volume down/up/play toggle all the time (even in LMS).
 The option 'longpress' allows an alternate mode when SW is long-pressed.
 In that mode, left is previous, right is next and press is toggle.
 Every long press on SW alternates between modes (the main mode actual behavior depends on 'volume').

 There is also the possibility to use 'knobonly' option (exclusive with 'volume' and 'longpress').
-This mode attempts to offer a single knob full validation which is a bit contorded due to LMS UI's principles.
+This mode attempts to offer a single knob full navigation which is a bit contorded due to LMS UI's principles.
 Left, Right and Press obey to LMS's navigation rules and especially Press always goes to lower submenu item, even when navigating in the Music Library.
 That causes a challenge as there is no 'Play', 'Back' or 'Pause' button.
 Workaround are as of below:
 - longpress is 'Play'
 - double press is 'Back' (Left in LMS's terminology).
 - a quick left-right movement on the encoder is 'Pause'

 The speed of double click (or left-right) can be set using the optional parameter of 'knobonly'.
 This is not a perfect solution, and other ideas are welcome.
 Be aware that the longer you set double click speed, the less responsive the interface will be.
 The reason is that I need to wait for that delay before deciding if it's a single or double click.
 It can also make menu navigation "hesitations" being easoly interpreted as 'Pause'

-Remember when the 'lms_raw_control' (see below) is activated, none of these options apply, the sent codes are simply just raw button codes

 Use parameter rotary_config with the following syntax: